-Students learn to describe people and things using a variety of grammatical structures such as comparisons and the potential and plain forms of verbs.
+Students learn to describe housing and their

+neighbourhood using a variety of grammatical structures such as the plain forms of verbs.
 They learn to express what they want and to talk about their weekend activities including expressions of giving and receiving permission.
 They discuss and compare teenagers' lifestyles in Japan and Australia.
-They learn to give directions, make plans in the context of travelling and discuss travel destinations.
+They learn to give directions and make travel arrangements.